Lletget leads US to 2nd straight win under Berhalter

+“From the last time I was here, it’s always going to be difficult when I step into this building,” Lletget said.
+“I’m glad I have another good memory to overcome everything that happened.”

-The 26-year-old San Francisco native entered in the second half, scored in the 80th minute off a cross from Jonathan Lewis, then fed Paul Arriola for the second goal in the 88th minute.
+The 26-year-old midfielder entered in the second half, scored in the 80th minute off a cross from Jonathan Lewis, then fed Paul Arriola for the second goal in the 88th minute.

-Both international goals by Lletget were scored at Avaya Stadium.
-The midfielder put the U.S. ahead of Honduras in the fifth minute of a World Cup qualifier on March 24, 2017, then sustained a Lisfranc injury to his left foot 10 minutes later on a slide tackle that earned defender Ever Alvarado a yellow card.
+Both international goals by Lletget were scored less than an hour drive from where he grew up.
+He put the U.S. ahead of Honduras in the fifth minute of a World Cup qualifier at Avaya on March 24, 2017, then sustained a Lisfranc injury to his left foot 10 minutes later on a slide tackle that earned defender Ever Alvarado a yellow card.

 Lletget needed surgery and did not return to the field for the LA Galaxy until the following March 4.
-He did not play again for the national team until last Nov.
+He did not appear again for the national team until last Nov.
 15.

+“I didn’t know if I was going to play again,” he said.
+“I thought it was a sprain and then you go, ‘I don’t know when you’re going to walk.’
+Six months later I’m just walking again.
+I overcame a lot.”

 Berhalter began with a 3-0 win over Panama last weekend and joined Bob Bradley (2007) and Robert Millar (1930) as the only coaches to win their first two U.S. matches.